Tourist Attractions in Bahia: main attractions, beaches and cities

 • Bahia Art Museum (MAB).

-• Bahia Museum of Modern Art (MAM), in Solar do Unhão, with a beautiful view of the sunset.
+• The Bahia Museum of Modern Art (MAM), located at Solar do Unhão, boasts beautiful sunset views.

-• Museu Afro-Brasileiro (Afro-Brazilian Museum), in Pelourinho, showing the African influence in Bahia.
+• The Afro-Brazilian Museum, located in Pelourinho, showcases the African influence in Bahia.

-• Tempostal Museum and Casa do Benin: focusing on visual memory and African culture.
+• The Tempostal Museum and the Casa do Benin: both focused on visual memory and African culture.

 Museu de Arte Moderna da Bahia em Salvador